Hendrix-CS/csci285/labs/kmeans-pca.md

 much less than expected in control conditions (negative numbers), and green indicates that this gene is expressed much more than expected (positive numbers).

-Plot your data discuss any patterns you notice in the figure.
+Discuss any patterns you notice in the figure.

 ### Step 3